nicoledeklerk/CS20240226_PTO2407_GroupA_Nicole-DeKlerk_DJS05/README.md

 ## Challenges I faced and how I overcame them

 During the early stages of my code, I had a challenge with initially understanding why the 'RESET' action in my test scenario was working even though I did not explicitly create a 'RESET' handler in the counterReducer function.
 I later realized that because I had already placed a default state value as an argument in the counterReducer function (state = { value: 0 }), any unknown action types—including 'RESET'—would simply return the current state without modification.
 This made it look like the state was resetting, but in reality, it was just persisting.
 Once I understood this behavior, I added an explicit handler for the 'RESET' action (if (action.type === 'RESET') return { value: 0 };) to ensure the reducer resets the state properly when that action is dispatched.

+## Summary

+This project helped me deeply understand how Redux-like state management works under the hood.
+I practiced concepts like pure functions, immutability, and subscriptions to manage and log the state of a counting Tally App.